JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-full-stack-app.md

 To get the application running on managed infrastructure (such as cloud providers), you need to integrate it with the environment variables provided by the selected platform and add any required configuration to the project.
 Specifically, pass the application port and MongoDB connection string.

+> During the application deployment, you might need to change the firewall rules to allow the application to access the
+> database.
+For more details, see the [MongoDB documentation](https://docs.atlas.mongodb.com/security/ip-access-list/).
+>
+{type="note"}

 ### Specify the PORT variable